arunsadhasivam/Snaplogic/SnapComponentUsage/Join/Readme.md

     and split doucments correctly.so better to use document toBinary.
 Jsonformatter encodes the whole json so it consider as 1 json document even though 3 document exist like below:

+    it wont sent as 3 separate document to JMS queue it sent as 1 single collection json encoded.

     [
       {
         employee:"Test1",